 A complete "Legislative History" will comprise several types of documents related to the bill at various stages of its development:

-- Committee Reports -- formal description & analysis of the bill, any discussion of concerns, the committee's recommendations, minority views, the recommended text for the bill, estimates of costs involved, and more.
-Committee Reports are considered a principle source for the bill's purpose and the legislators' intent.
+Committee Reports - formal description & analysis of the bill, any discussion of concerns, the committee's recommendations, minority views, the recommended text for the bill, estimates of costs involved, and more.
+Committee Reports are considered a principal source for the bill's purpose and the legislators' intent.

 Life-Cycle of Federal Legislation

 Most pieces of Federal legislation follow the same life cycle: